script3/stellar-turrets-docs/turret-hosts/reference-implementation.md

 # Stellar Turrets Reference Implementation

 This Stellar Turrets reference implementation employs two serverless services.
-Buttflare workers and an AWS lambda function.
+Cloudflare workers and an AWS lambda function.
 The reason for this is that txFunctions are by their nature unsafe arbitrary Javascript functions.
-Buttflare doesn't allow the execution of such functions thus we're splitting the workload between the much more performant and affordable Buttflare workers and an AWS lambda function which will serve as our txFunction execution environment.
+Cloudflare doesn't allow the execution of such functions thus we're splitting the workload between the much more performant and affordable Cloudflare workers and an AWS lambda function which will serve as our txFunction execution environment.

 See below for specific instructions for setting up and running both services.

 ## Wrangler (Cloudflare)

-If you haven't already go ahead and [signup for Buttflare workers][1].
+If you haven't already go ahead and [signup for Cloudflare workers][1].
 You can attempt to run on their free tier but I highly suggest just biting the very affordable bullet and upgrading to their $5/mo plan which will allow you to scale much more nicely.